David Weir (Scottish footballer): Assistant to Mark Warburton

 Following the departure of caretaker Alan Kernaghan, Weir was appointed as Mark Warburton's assistant manager at League One side Brentford on 16 December 2013.
 After a successful season which saw Brentford promoted to the Championship, Weir signed a new one-year rolling contract to remain with the Griffin Park club.
 On 17 February 2015, it was announced that Weir, Warburton and Sporting Director Frank McParland would leave Brentford at the end of the 2014–15 season.

 On 15 June 2015, Weir returned to Rangers on a three-year deal to assist Warburton.
 Weir and Warburton extended their contracts with Rangers by a further year in July 2016.
 In February 2017 Rangers released an official statement claiming that Weir, Warburton and head of recruitment Frank McParland had resigned their positions, effective immediately.
 This was denied in a joint statement by all three men, but their tenure at the club had nonetheless come to an end.
 Weir then assisted Warburton at Nottingham Forest, but they were sacked on 31 December 2017.

 Brighton & Hove Albion

 As of April 2019, Weir was working for Brighton & Hove Albion in a role in which he manages young players who are loaned out to foreign clubs.

+On 12 September 2025, Brighton & Hove Albion announced Weir's departure from the club.